UdaykumarIOT/morse-code-transmitter-using-flashlight/README.md

 6.Enter the text message in the input box and click the “send” button.

-ESP32 receives the message from the mobile and convert it into morce code then convert it into light signal using LED.
+ESP32 receives the message from the mobile and convert it into morce code then convert it into light signal using LED. micrppython is used for programming. i used thonny IDE for run the program.